FBerding/iotarelr/README.md

 | Minimum Iota       | 0.623   | 0.785        | 0.812 | 1\*       |

-The *minimal* values imply the expectation that the estimated and true association/correlation do not deviate more than 0.3.
+The *minimal* values imply the expectation that the estimated and true association/correlation do not deviate more than .3.
 Furthermore, these values justify the expectation that the risk of Type I errors is less than 10 %.

-The cut-off value for *satisfactory* justifies the expectation that the estimated and true association/correlation do not deviate more than 0.1 and that the risk of Type I errors is less 5 %.
+The cut-off value for *satisfactory* justifies the expectation that the estimated and true association/correlation do not deviate more than .1 and that the risk of Type I errors is less than 5 %.

-The values for *good* imply that the estimated and true association/correlation do not deviate more than 0.3 with a certainty of 95 %.
-Furthermore, this values guarantees that the risk of Type I errors is less 10 % with a certainty of 95 %.
+The values for *good* imply that the estimated and true association/correlation do not deviate more than .3 with a certainty of 95 %.
+Furthermore, these values guarantee that the risk of Type I errors is less than 10 % with a certainty of 95 %.

-Values of the category *excellent* ensure with a certainty of 95 % that the risk of Type I errors is less 5 % and the deviation between estimated and true sample association/correlation exceeds not more than 0.1.
-Please note that this degree of certainty is not completely reached for the measures.
+Values of the category *excellent* ensure with a certainty of 95 %, that the risk of Type I errors is less than 5 % and the deviation between estimated and true sample association/correlation exceeds not more than .1.
+Please note that this degree of certainty is not completely reached for all measures.

 The presented cut-off values are only rules of thumb.
-They are derived from the most reliability demanding situations.
-More situation specific cut-off values can be calculated with the function `get_consequences()`.
+They are derived from the situations demanding the most reliability.
+More situation-specific cut-off values can be calculated with the function `get_consequences()`.
 Please refer to the vignette “Calculating consequences and cut-off values”.

 ## Further Readings